Differentiable Multi-Target Causal Bayesian Experimental Design: Experiments

 \subsubsection{Multi-Target}

-{\textbf{Random-Random}}: Multi-target version of Uniform selection of node, uniform selection of value (introduced in \cite{toth2022active}). {\textbf{Random-Fixed}}: Multitarget version of Uniform selection of node, fixed value to $5$ \cite{sussex2021near}, as suggested by the authors. {\textbf{SSGb}}: Finite sample baseline from~\cite{sussex2021near} with fixed value equal $5$.
-We emphasize that in contrast to our method, the baselines cannot select states, but they either assume a fixed predefined value or select a value at random.
+{\textbf{Random-Random}}: Multi-target version of uniform selection of node, uniform selection of value (introduced in \cite{toth2022active}). {\textbf{Random-Fixed}}: Multitarget version of uniform selection of node, fixed value to $5$ \cite{sussex2021near}, as suggested by the authors. {\textbf{SSGb}}: Finite sample baseline from~\cite{sussex2021near} with fixed value equal $5$.
+We emphasize that in contrast to our method, the baselines cannot select states, but they either assume a fixed predefined state or select a state at random.